 Lifelong's federal, state and local contracts and grants are conditioned upon certain performance requirements and the incurrence of allowable qualifying expenses.
 Consequently, amounts received in advance are recorded as a liability until the conditions are met.

-NOTE A - ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES (Continued) At December 31, 2021, conditional contributions are as follows:
+NOTE A - ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES (Continued) Conditional contributions are as follows at December 31, 2022: